barisdevjs/barisdevjs/README.md

   <img src="developer.gif" title="gif">
 </p>

-## I'm a Mechanical Engineer, Jr. Frontend Developer, and nature-lover!
+## I'm a Jr. Frontend Developer, and nature-lover!

-* **Title:** Software Engineer - Data Engineer -Front End Developer
+* **Title:** Software Engineer  -Front End Developer
-* **Skills:** HTML,  CSS, JavaSript, React.js,
+* **Skills:** HTML,  CSS, JavaSript, React.js, Angular
 * **Timezone:** GMT+03:00

 ## About Me ##

-I'm Barış SAVAŞ, a Front-End Developer who enjoys coding new applications using HTML5, CSS, JavaScript, React.js.
+I'm Barış SAVAŞ, a Front-End Developer who enjoys coding new applications using HTML5, CSS, JavaScript, React.js .
 I love using my analytic skills to troubleshoot issues and to find solutions using web development tools.
 I combine my talents and my personal creative thoughts with the latest achievements in my field.
 Whilst doing that, I have also been following, learning and practising new frameworks, software libraries and programming languages that abolishes the limitations.

 - 🔭 I’m currently working on js projects
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning Angular
 - 🥅 2021 Goals: Learn and improve myself as much as I can

 ### Connect with me: